flaviojaf21/Desafio_Capgemini_2022/README.md

 > She can make the password secure by adding 3 characters, for example, &ab, by turning the password into Ya3&ab.
 2 characters are not enough since the password must have a minimum size of 6 characters.

 ---
+### Resolution:

+Java regular expressions were used to check if the password is strong according to security policy (https://acervolima.com/expressoes-regulares-em-java/)

+---
 ## Question 3

 Duas palavras podem ser consideradas anagramas de si mesmas se as letras de uma palavra podem ser realocadas para formar a outra palavra.
 Dada uma string qualquer, desenvolva um algoritmo que encontre o número de pares de substrings que são anagramas.